 What Does the New ISO Standard Mean for L&D Measurement?

+In June 2023, the International Organization for Standardization published its first comprehensive standard for learning and development metrics.
 The standard, ISO/TS 30437:2023: Human resource managementโ€”Learning and development metrics, has the potential to significantly improve L&D measurement and advance the maturity of our profession.

 Need for the standard